GopaNarayanJena/Android_Database_Project/README.md

 ### Student Course Database
 ```

-it maintains the enrollment of student in thier respective courses
+it maintains the enrollment of student in thier respective courses.

 ```